Rolodex organiser from Shutterstock

 Sitting invisibly behind the scenes in organisations is the ‘authentication’ platform run by IT.
 In simple terms, this contains the usernames and passwords staff use when they log on to their PCs each morning.

-These expanded ‘directory services’ have the ability to store much more than just names and passwords.
-If configured to do so, they can contain all the information that is in the internal phone directory or staff directory, including job titles, business unit names, locations and more.
+This has the ability to store much more than just names and passwords.
+If configured to do so, it can contain all the information that is in the internal phone directory or staff directory, including job titles, business unit names, locations and more.

 The most obvious benefit to come from putting in place these new standards is the progressive move towards ‘single sign-on’, allowing one username and password to be used across a wide range of corporate systems.

-Crucially for intranet and portal projects, LDAP or Active Directory is also the source of the information needed to drive personalisation and customisation.
+Crucially for intranet projects, Active Directory is also the source of the information needed to drive personalisation and customisation.

 Instead of the intranet building its own database of staff information, staff details are drawn out of this directory service platform.